-Whereas in the case of PNG, it works on the no-loss data compression method named as LZW (Lempel-Ziv-Welch) compression.
+Whereas the case of PNG works on the no-loss data compression method named LZW (Lempel-Ziv-Welch) compression.
 As a result, this compression always keeps the quality of PNG images the same.

 PNG provides a near-perfect data representation even after compression, retaining the large size of the image.
 This makes JPEG image format better than PNG in terms of Compression.

-As we have discussed above, JPEG is a better option for colourful and real-life pictures.
+As we have discussed above, JPEG is a better option for colorful and real-life pictures.
 JPEG format keeps those photos smaller in size.

 Therefore, JPEG has become the best choice for professional photographers.

-However, when colour-filled images are allowed to save in PNG format, they may need more space and bandwidth to be saved.
+However, when color-filled images are allowed to save in PNG format, they may need more space and bandwidth to be saved.

 On the other hand, PNG file sizes are suitable for illustrations, logos, screenshots, line art, etc to be saved in smaller size and better quality.

 Image Background Transparency: PNG is the only option

 The PNG image format is designed to support transparency in the images while JPEG doesn’t.
 This feature of PNG file format lets you overlay images using any background.
 It fits best over any background.

 Most editing programs use a checked background to show the transparency of PNG images.
 This feature is great for logos.